g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 ---
 layout:     post
-title:      "Every Mountain Goats song ever recorded and which does not have a Death Geas placed upon it by its Author"
+title:      "[DRAFT] Every Mountain Goats song ever recorded and which does not have a Death Geas placed upon it by its Author"
 baselink:   /mogos
 permalink:  /mogos
 date:       2023-11-30  <!--site.time-->